DB3D/Autoescola/src/revision/README.md

 or leaving Revision stops the visit.
 Opening another theme starts a new visit.
 An abandoned test keeps its study time without adding a mastery score.
 The theme catalogue shows lifetime study time per theme and across all Revision themes;
-the lesson/result history also shows that theme's cumulative time.
+the result history also shows that theme's cumulative time.

 `time.ts` measures monotonic elapsed time and splits intervals at local midnight.
 `time-tracking.ts` pauses on visibility loss or pagehide and resumes on return.